 Automatic extinguishing

 When heating is detected, the camera automatically sends an extinguishing monitor to the correct position to effectively extinguish the heating.
-With this, even a blowtorch doesn’t get a chance to develop.
+This prevents even a flash fire from developing.
 This automatic extinguishing function is the only effective way to intervene quickly and adequately.
-Preventing heating and fire requires more than just preventive measures.
-Fast and reliable detection, combined with automatic extinguishing systems, is essential to prevent major damage.